-Spokes can tear if you continue to ride with them loose.
-This may lead to an UNSTABLE HANDLING OF YOUR MOTORCYCLE.
+- Spokes can tear if you continue to ride with them loose.
+This may lead to an unstable handling of your motorcycle. - EXCESSIVELY TENSIONED SPOKES MAY RUPTURE DUE TO LOCAL OVERLOADING.
+THE SPOKES MUST BE TENSIONED TO 4 NM (3ft.lb).